 - Use the package seasoning for the soup – The Japanese curry is used as a ‘topping’ in this recipe, so we’ll be using the convenient packet seasoning as the soup base.
 This gives the noodles some liquid and flavors to mix in with the curry.
-I understand if you decided to ditch the seasoning all together but do add in some light flavored broth to give the noodles a lift.
+I understand if you decided to ditch the seasoning altogether but do add in some light-flavored broth to give the noodles a lift.
 Feel free to customize!

 - Eat immediately! – These ramen noodles absorb the soup fast, so be ready to eat right away once it’s cooked.

 Already have some instant ramen in your pantry?
 I hope you have fun trying this recipe out!
 Or make the Curry Ramen when you’re going to watch the Episode on your Netflix Night.

 Curry Ramen from Netflix Midnight Diner: Tokyo Stories

 - 1 package instant ramen noodles (I recommend Sapporo Ichiban brand Shio Ramen—salt flavored)

 - the leftover Japanese curry of your choice (I use my Japanese Chicken Curry)

 - Reheat 1 serving of the leftover Japanese curry of your choice.
 Add ¼–½ cup water to loosen up the curry.